flutter/flutter/specs/style.md

       // override this if you changed your children's z-order, or if you used take() to
       // hoist some descendants up to be your responsibility, or if your children aren't
       // rectangular (e.g. you lay them out in a hex grid)
+      // make sure to offset the value you pass your children: child.layoutManager.hitTest(x-child.x, y-child.y)

   }